opendcdiag/opendcdiag/docs/writing_tests.md

 present on all platforms or it may require root or administrator access to run.
 The framework doesn't provide any support for detecting these conditions so it is up to individual tests to 'self skip' if they detect conditions that will prevent them from running.
-This is done by performing a test in the *test_init* function and returning *EXIT_SKIP* if the test fails.
+This is done by performing a test in *test_init* function and then using *log_skip* to specify a category and message for the skip and finally returning *EXIT_SKIP* if the test fails.
+Pre-defined set of categories are defined using enum *SkipCategory* in sandstone.h file.
 For example, suppose we write a test that will work fine on Linux\* but will not run on Windows\*.
 In this case we might write an *test_init* function that looks like
 this: